15 Mar 2018 • BLOG - News

 - Set as spam

-I don’t have any significant negative stats, but my open rate is low.
+1. I don’t have any significant negative stats, but my open rate is low.

-I have a good open rate, but my click rate is not taking off.
+2. I have a good open rate, but my click rate is not taking off.

 - You haven’t sent an email for a looooooong time, and your recipients don’t know who you are anymore;

 To prevent this from happening, you have limited options.
 First, before sending: NEVER USE A PURCHASED LIST!
 Second: NEVER USE A PURCHASED LIST!
-And third: you get the message 😉.
+And third: you get the message?
 It’s like Fight Club: you have to repeat the first rule to be sure it sticks.

-You liked the post, or have something to add to it?
+Did you like the post, or have something to add to it?
 Let us know on Twitter!
 We’d love to hear about your stats, let us know.